-In the United States, there were 74,500 jobs for Civil Engineering Technician in 2016.
+In 2016, there was an estimated number of 74,500 jobs in the United States for Civil Engineering Technician.
 New jobs are being produced at a rate of 8.9% which is above the national average.
 The Bureau of Labor Statistics predicts 6,600 new jobs for Civil Engineering Technician by 2026.
 Due to new job openings and attrition, there will be an average of 7,200 job openings in this field each year.

 The states with the most job growth for Civil Engineering Technician are Utah, Florida, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Maine.
 These states have the worst job growth for this type of profession.

 Do Civil Engineering Technicians Make A Lot Of Money?

 Civil Engineering Technicians make between $33,290 and $79,600 a year.

 Civil Engineering Technicians who work in Alaska, Connecticut, or California, make the highest salaries.

 How much do Civil Engineering Technicians make in different U.S. states?

 |State||Annual Mean Salary|

 Tools & Technologies Used by Civil Engineering Technicians

 Below is a list of the types of tools and technologies that Civil Engineering Technicians may use on a daily basis: